High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 where $C_1, C_2, C_3$ are universal constants depending only on $\lambda$ and $\zeta$, $k$ is the number of block maxima, and $\gamma > 0$.
 For a given $\mathcal{X}$ and its corresponding estimator $\hat{\mathcal{X}}$, if $\MECO(\mathcal{X}) > \eta$, then the output of Algorithm \ref{alg:rec_pratic} is consistent, i.e.,

 \end{theorem}

-Unsurprising, as Theorem \ref{thm:grow_dim} is not concerned with asymptotics, we did not actually assume Condition \ref{ass:domain}.
-A link between $\textbf{Z}$ and $\textbf{X}$ is implicitly provided through the bias term $d_m$ which measures the distance between $\chi_m(a,b)$ and $\chi(a,b)$.
+The analysis of Algorithm \ref{alg:rec_pratic} can be separated into two distinct components: an analytic part that provides conditions ensuring $\hat{O} = \bar{O}$, as detailed in Lemma \ref{lem:exact_recovery}, and a stochastic part that deals with concentration results for $\hat{\chi}_{n,m}$ in Proposition \ref{prop:concentration_inequality}, directly stated in the proof of Theorem \ref{thm:grow_dim}.
+In Section \ref{sec:example}, we provide an example of a mixing process that satisfies all the conditions stated in Theorem \ref{thm:grow_dim}.
+As Theorem \ref{thm:grow_dim} is not concerned with asymptotics, we did not actually assume Condition \ref{ass:domain}.
+A link between $\textbf{M}_m$ and $\textbf{X}$ is implicitly provided through the bias term $d_m$ which measures the distance between $\chi_m(a,b)$ and $\chi(a,b)$.
 This quantity vanishes when Condition \ref{ass:domain} holds as $m \rightarrow \infty$.

 Some comments on the implications of Theorem \ref{thm:grow_dim} are in order.
 On a high level, larger dimension $d$ and {bias} $d_m$ lead to a higher threshold $\tau$.
 The effects of the dimension $d$ and the {bias} $d_m$ are intuitive: larger dimension or more {bias} make the partition recovery problem more difficult.
 It is clear that the partition recovery problem becomes more difficult as the dimension or bias increases.
 This is reflected in the bound of the $\MECO$ value below which distinguish between noise and asymptotic independence is impossible by our algorithm.
 Thus, whereas the dimension $d$ increases, the dependence between each component should be stronger in order to distinguish between the two.
 In other words, for alternatives that are sufficiently separated from the asymptotic independence case, the algorithm will be able to distinguish between asymptotic independence and noise at the $\sqrt{\ln(d)k^{-1}}$ scale.
 For a more quantitative discussion, our algorithm is able to recover clusters when the data dimension scales at a polynomial rate, i.e., $d = o(n^{p}),$ with $p > 0$ as $\eta$ in Theorem \ref{thm:grow_dim} decreases with increasing $n$.